Lion Mind Parenting

 The “Lion Mind” is a metaphor from Larry Rosenberg’s book, “Breath by Breath.”
 The story goes that if a person waves a bone in front of a dog’s face and throws it, you would predict, “the dog will mindlessly follow the bone.”
 If you wave the same bone in front a lion’s face, you might hesitate to answer what the lion would do.
 With the dog in the metaphor, the person who controls the bone controls the dog.
 The lion has more composure and therefore more choices.
 The lion considers what is in front of, what is behind, and what is to the sides of its view.

-Using this metaphor as a guide, Lion Mind Parenting is an integrative, psychoeducational parenting program developed for families navigating high-conflict co-parenting, separation, divorce, reunification, and court-involved parenting challenges.
+Using this metaphor as a guide, Lion Mind Parenting program is developed for families navigating high-conflict co-parenting, separation, divorce, reunification, and court-involved parenting challenges.

 Through 10 structured lessons, parents learn: